jahic/jahic.github.io/bio.md

         <p>
         Currently, I am finalizing my PhD with topic "Supervised Testing of Embedded Concurrent Software" in
         <a href="https://ems.eit.uni-kl.de/en/staff/jasmin-jahic/">Microelectronic Systems Design group</a>
-        and <a href="http://agse3.informatik.uni-kl.de/"Software Engineering Chair: Dependability department</a> at
+        and <a href="http://agse3.informatik.uni-kl.de/"> Software Engineering Chair: Dependability department</a> at
         <a href="https://www.uni-kl.de/en/">University of Kaiserslautern</a>.

         My my M.Sc. was in Robotics and Signal Processing, at <a href="https://www.ec-nantes.fr/">Ecole Centrale de Nantes</a> in France,